Data-Driven Analysis of First-Order Methods via Distributionally Robust Optimization: Introduction

 To design faster and more reliable first-order methods, a central question is to understand the accuracy of the solutions returned.
-In most convergence analyses, this translates into estimating the worst-case accuracy after a certain number of iterations for a given function class.
-While most of these results focus on asymptotic convergence rates~\cite{bertsekasConvexOptimizationTheory2009,nesterovLecturesConvexOptimization2018}, a recent line of work called the performance estimation problem (PEP)~\cite{droriPerformanceFirstorderMethods2014,taylorExactWorstCasePerformance2017}, focuses on constructing finite-step guarantees by solving a semidefinite program (SDP).
-By defining the appropriate constraints, \ie, \emph{interpolation conditions}, this technique allows us to represent various popular convex function classes (\eg, strongly convex, smooth, Lipschitz, indicators) and virtually all first-order methods used in practice.
-This approach has led to several new results in the optimization community including tighter convergence rate proofs~\cite{taylorStochasticFirstorderMethods2019,upadhyayaAutomatedTightLyapunov2025}, and even faster optimization algorithms~\cite{kimOptimizedFirstorderMethods2016,parkExactOptimalAccelerated2022,jangComputerAssistedDesignAccelerated2024}.

-However, the practical convergence behavior of these schemes can be very different from the best known classical or computer-assisted worst-case bounds.
-In some cases, first-order methods might converge significantly faster, as outlined in the following example. \begin{example}[Motivating example] Consider a least-squares problem with box constraints:
+In convergence analyses, this translates into estimating the worst-case accuracy after a certain number of iterations over a given function class.
+While most of these results focus on asymptotic convergence rates~\citep{bertsekasConvexOptimizationTheory2009,nesterovLecturesConvexOptimization2018}, a recent line of work called the performance estimation problem (PEP)~\citep{droriPerformanceFirstorderMethods2014,taylorExactWorstCasePerformance2017} focuses on constructing finite-step guarantees by solving a semidefinite program.
+Interpolation conditions represent many convex function classes, while linear equations describing the algorithm represent virtually all fixed-step first-order methods used in practice.
+This approach has led to several new results in the optimization community, including tighter convergence-rate proofs~\citep{taylorStochasticFirstorderMethods2019,upadhyayaAutomatedTightLyapunov2025} and faster optimization algorithms~\citep{jangComputerAssistedDesignAccelerated2025,kimOptimizedFirstorderMethods2016,parkExactOptimalAccelerated2022}.
+However, the practical convergence behavior of these schemes can be very different from the worst-case bounds.
+In some cases, first-order methods might converge significantly faster, as the following example illustrates. \begin{example} Consider a least-squares problem with box constraints: